César Lucena: Managerial career

 In April 2018, Lucena returned to Sport to work as one of Nelsinho Baptista's assistants.
 He remained at the club even after Nelsinho was fired, and was named interim manager in February 2019, after Milton Cruz was dismissed; however, he was not in charge of the first team in any matches, as Guto Ferreira was hired.

-In August 2019, Lucena was named manager of Sport's under-20 squad.
-He became an assistant of the main squad for the 2020 campaign, and in February 2020, after Ferreira was sacked, Lucena was named interim manager of the main squad.
-After the appointment of Daniel Paulista as manager, he returned to his previous role.
+In August 2019, Lucena was named head coach of Sport's under-20 squad.
+He became an assistant of the main squad for the 2020 campaign, and in February 2020, after Ferreira was sacked, Lucena was named interim head coach of the main squad.
+After the appointment of Daniel Paulista as head coach, he returned to his previous role.

+Lucena served as an interim head coach on seven further occasions, notably being in charge of Sport for the remaining nine matches of the club in the 2025 Série A.